cloudflare/cloudflare-docs/content/waf/security-analytics/index.md

 To use Security Analytics:

-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
 2. Go to **Security** > **Analytics**.

 ![The Security Analytics dashboard displaying the HTTP requests chart for the past 24 hours.](/waf/static/security-analytics/security-analytics-dashboard.png)